-Frank McGovern is an Information Security Engineer in Chicago, Illinois.
+Frank McGovern is a Senior Information Security Engineer in Chicago, Illinois.

 Frank’s job life started young, however, his professional life started at 17 when he joined the United States Marine Corps.
 During his years in the Marines, he was an 0231 – Intelligence Specialist.
 He worked for numerous units, most notably being MACG-28 and then worked for the G2 for 2nd MAW at MCAS Cherry Point and finally with VMU-2.
 Frank deployed twice to Iraq (2007: Al Qa’im and 2008: Al Taqaddum) with VMU-2 for ISR missions.
 What that means in laymen terms is that he was the intelligence analyst during drone missions.
 He told the drone pilots where to fly and what to look at as well as took photos, called in patrols or jets, relayed information to ground units, and wrote up mission reports on findings.